sofayam/scriptype/README.md

    $ code .

-7) Start the transpiler watch process (Ctrl-Shift-B)
+7) Start the transpiler watch process (Ctrl-Shift-B), your transpiled code will be in "./generated"

-8) Your move :-) Mouse around, check out the intellisense, play with the debugger
+8) And now it's your move :-) Mouse around, check out the intellisense, play with the debugger